The European Central Bank (ECB) has announced a new quantitative easing (QE) program to help the European economy deal with the coronavirus pandemic.

 “The Governing Council is fully prepared to increase the size of its asset purchase programs and adjust their composition, by as much as necessary and for as long as needed,” the ECB said in a statement.

-The will be massively increased to keep the financial system liquid, injecting money into the banking system, which would, in turn, calm nervous investors.
+The central bank’s balance sheet will be massively increased to keep the financial system liquid, injecting money into the banking system, which would, in turn, calm nervous investors.
 However, according to the statement, the ECB will explore “all options and all contingencies to support the economy through the shock.”

-With industries such as aviation negatively affected by the coronavirus pandemic, global stocks entered territory on March 11, breaking an 11-year run.
+With industries such as aviation negatively affected by the coronavirus pandemic, global stocks entered bear market territory on March 11, breaking an 11-year bull market run.
 Asian shares in countries like Singapore, Australia, Japan, Thailand, the Philippines and Indonesia are undergoing a volatile market and have entered bear territory.

 Despite central banks injecting money into the banking system, a global economic recession is likely to take place.
 While most countries affected by the coronavirus are practicing government-mandated home quarantine and social distancing, economic damage cannot be prevented due to unemployment and lack of investor confidence.